awaxman11/gh-milestones/README.md

 **NOTE** - if you're using ActiveRecord models, you need to run database migrations on Heroku:

 - `heroku run rake db:migrate` in your project's root directory.

-My personal recommendation would be to begin testing on Heroku ASAP!
-This ensures both local & production setups are working as expected.

 ### { Addtional Informtion }